chrisb1510/familyhistorygroup/README.md

+#Burntwood Family History Group Site Refresh for my Dad

+Transcribed Home page paragraphs. hometemplate.ect with take data from content/homeTemplate.coffee Paragraphs are now displayed with sectioning and separate articles.
+Needs work on Grammar and sectioning.

+mainNavigation.coffee takes data from content/navlinks.coffee and displays list of links, currently not implemented as true links.

+About section

+Footer shows logos and links to groups which support bfhg.

+Built with

      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,